-For instance, we need to be caring and compassionate if, for example, an employee needs help and encouragement to get through difficulties or challenges.
-On the other hand we need to focus on accountability responsibility where, for example, matters of health and safety or essential processes or policies are concerned.
+For instance, we need to be caring and compassionate if an employee needs help and encouragement to get through difficulties or challenges.
+On the other hand, we need to focus on accountability responsibility where matters of health and safety or essential processes or policies are concerned.

 Being able to assess situations and adapt our management response is vital to managing people.
 If we manage people well, we manage performance well too.

 It's important to recognise a fundamental fact: that everyone is capable of exceptional effort, productivity, output, and performance.
 There is actually no such thing as a person who is in themselves a 'poor performer'.
 Where people fail to perform in any respect, it is generally because of poor management or a flawed organisation.